J-sephB-lt-n/postgresql-k8s-gke/README.md

 This repo contains code to set up and run a [PostgreSQL](https://www.postgresql.org/) database on [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine) using [CloudNativePG](https://cloudnative-pg.io/).

 !!!this repo is still a work in progress!!!

+Goals of this project:

+1. A postgreSQL database hosted on GKE

+2. Runs scheduled backups writing to cloud storage

+3. Database access authenticated using GCP service account (same as FireStore etc.)

+4. Database can be directly connected to using python psycopg from outside of the k8s cluster

+5. Illustrates how to recover the database after a failure, or to a desired point in time

 ```bash
 gcloud auth login